thor314/obsidian-setup/Getting Started with Obsidian.md

     - auto appends limits for cleaner notation: $\sum\limits_n^i$ vs $\sum_{i}^n$
     - auto-enlarge brackets that would be too small
     - some [custom shorthands](https://github.com/joeyuping/quick_latex_obsidian#enhanced11-custom-shorthand)
-- [Extended MathJax](obsidian://show-plugin?id=obsidian-latex) - adds a global preamble file for defining latex commands and `mchem` and `bussproofs` latex packages
+- [Extended MathJax](obsidian://show-plugin?id=obsidian-latex) - adds a global preamble file, `preamble.sty`, for defining latex `newcommand`s.
+Also adds `mchem` and `bussproofs` packages.
 - [Copy as Latex](obsidian://show-plugin?id=copy-as-latex) - Copy markdown as LaTeX.
 Very useful if you move between the two formats.
 Overlaps Pandoc, but with the feature export selections as opposed to whole files.
 - [Obsidian Pandoc](obsidian://show-plugin?id=obsidian-pandoc) (repeated from general low setup) - Tool to export notes to other formats: pdf, html, ePub, docx, Latex, etc. Requires that you have `pandoc` and `pdflatex` CLI tools, which you should be able to install with your package manager of choice.
 - [TikZJax](obsidian://show-plugin?id=obsidian-tikzjax): Enable MathJax support for working with TikZ diagrams.
 If you work with cryptography, take a look at [this library of diagrams](https://www.iacr.org/authors/tikz/).

-Good but overshadowed:
+Less recommended, as I believe they are overshadowed:
 - [Latex Suite](obsidian://show-plugin?id=obsidian-latex-suite) - Snippets for latex.
 I prefer Completr's interface for completions, and this command duplicates some of Quick Latex's snippets.
 - [Latex Environments](obsidian://show-plugin?id=obsidian-latex-environments) - Completr does this, but with a better drop-down menu.

-#### I don't use these, but they deserve to be mentioned in this section:
+### Journaling Plugins
+- [Periodic Notes](obsidian://show-plugin?id=periodic-notes) - Good for regular journaling, with good integration with Templates and Templater.
+I recommend keeping a top-level directory for periodic notes.
+- [Rollover Daily Todos](obsidian://show-plugin?id=obsidian-rollover-daily-todos) - Quality of life tool for a lightweight todo workflow in your daily note.
+Make checkboxes in your journal file in the checkbox area, this plugin automatically rolls unfinished todos over to tomorrow's journal.
+- [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) or [Todoist Sync](obsidian://show-plugin?id=todoist-sync-plugin)  are both fine.
+Todoist can send mobile notifications, which is the only difference to me.

+### Misc
+I make occasional use of [Citations](obsidian://show-plugin?id=obsidian-citation-plugin), an integration for my Zotero vault.
+Zotero I mainly use to read pdfs of papers and books.
+Citations allows me to import my highlights and generate citations.

+### Plugins I should mention but don't use
+A quick run through some of the more popular plugins (>50k downloads) that I don't use.
+I also include several plugins that I've tried that didn't work out.
+- Kanban - I don't like Kanban boards, but you may differ.
+You may get some mileage out of this if you use Obsidian for a task manager, but I'm biased against Obsidian for anything but lightweight task-management.
+- Calendar - Some people like UI candy like this, I tend to regard it as clutter.
 - [Comments](obsidian://show-plugin?id=obsidian-comments) - Drop an inline comments overlay into a page, similar to Google Docs.
-I'd like to try this out; the tool seems most useful for collaborative vaults.
+Would be more useful if Obsidian Vaults were more shareable.
-- [Diagrams](obsidian://show-plugin?id=drawio-obsidian) - I mostly use the mermaid-cli integration when drawing diagrams, but you may prefer the Draw.io interface.
+- [Diagrams](obsidian://show-plugin?id=drawio-obsidian) - For drawing Draw.io diagrams without leaving Obsidian.
-- [Excalidraw](obsidian://show-plugin?id=obsidian-excalidraw-plugin)\* - Integrate a feature-rich drawing tool into Obsidian.
+- [Excalidraw](obsidian://show-plugin?id=obsidian-excalidraw-plugin) - Integrate a feature-rich drawing tool into Obsidian.
 I typically would rather use Obsidian for Markdown, and other applications for drawing, and maybe throw a screenshot into Obsidian if I felt inspired.
 Suggested use case: you want to doodle along-side your notes or knowledge base.
-- [Ozan's Image in Editor](obsidian://show-plugin?id=oz-image-plugin)\* - Tools to view images, iframes, PDF Files, excalidraw drawings and transclusions in the Editor view.
+- [Ozan's Image in Editor](obsidian://show-plugin?id=oz-image-plugin) - Tools to view images, iframes, PDF Files, excalidraw drawings and transclusions in the Editor view.
 Suggested use case: for those who like non-text embedded content more than I do.
 - [Kindle Highlights](obsidian://show-plugin?id=obsidian-kindle-plugin) - Imports your kindle highlights.
 - [Readwise Official](obsidian://show-plugin?id=readwise-official) - Import your highlights from kindle, web highlights, and some other places.
 I'm looking into trying this and Zotero out.
-- [Citations](obsidian://show-plugin?id=obsidian-citation-plugin) (Zotero), [Zotero Integration](obsidian://show-plugin?id=obsidian-zotero-desktop-connector) - Zotero is an "easy-to-use tool to help you collect, organize, annotate, cite, and share research."
-Import your highlights from a personal Zotero database.
 - [Obsidian Jupyter](obsidian://show-plugin?id=obsidian-jupyter) - Turn obsidian into an interactive python repl.
 - [Desmos](obsidian://show-plugin?id=obsidian-desmos) - include plots from the Desmos online graphing calculator in your Vault.

-### Journaling Plugins
-- [Periodic Notes](obsidian://show-plugin?id=periodic-notes) - Good for regular journaling, with good integration with Templates and Templater.
-I recommend keeping a top-level directory for periodic notes.
-- [Rollover Daily Todos](obsidian://show-plugin?id=obsidian-rollover-daily-todos) - Quality of life tool for a lightweight todo workflow in your daily note.
-Make checkboxes in your journal file in the checkbox area, this plugin automatically rolls unfinished todos over to tomorrow's journal.
-- [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin) - Todoist and Tasks are both fine.
-Todoist can send mobile notifications, which is the only effective difference for me.
-I generally only use either for recurring tasks.
-- [Todoist Sync](obsidian://show-plugin?id=todoist-sync-plugin) - See Tasks.
-Todoist comes well recommended, and with a community Obsidian integration.
-- [Todoist Text](obsidian://show-plugin?id=todoist-text) - A lighter Todoist plugin, with a non-dynamic text interface.
+- [Creases](obsidian://show-plugin?id=creases) - Not a huge improvement, but gives hotkeys for folding by headers, and a other custom folding methods.
+I bind the Obsidian native toggle-fold to Alt-H.
 - [Tracker](obsidian://show-plugin?id=obsidian-tracker) - similar to Dataview, but with a more constrained use case: collecting statistics about your vault, typically your journal files.
 [Some examples](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/Examples.md).
 Also see [Vault Statistics](obsidian://show-plugin?id=obsidian-vault-statistics-plugin).
 I don't currently use either.

-### Plugins I should mention but don't use
-A quick run through some of the more popular plugins (>50k downloads) that I don't use.
-I also include several plugins that I've tried that didn't work out.
-- Kanban - I don't like Kanban boards, but you may differ.
-You may get some mileage out of this if you use Obsidian for a task manager, but I'm biased against Obsidian for anything but lightweight task-management.
-- Calendar - Some people like UI candy like this, I tend to regard it as clutter.
 - Outliner - Vim mode + normal lists does everything this plugin does, and doesn't require me to remember a bunch of custom commands.
 - Advanced Slides - Some people make markdown decks, which is neat!
 I haven't used it yet though.
 - Admonition - I find these UI pieces overbearingly large, even for their intended purpose of highlighting **emphasis points**, which I find **bolding text** works just fine for, and is universally supported across formats.
 - Mind Map - More UI candy, I prefer a normal table of contents or a graph over a mindmap.
+- Sliding Panes (Andy Matuschak Mode) - Deprecated, but I want to highlight the `Toggle Stacked Tabs` command, which does the same.
+If you use many tabs, stacked tabs is an interesting UI; I'm still figuring out whether I like it.
+Documentation: [Stacked tabs - Obsidian Help](https://help.obsidian.md/User+interface/Stacked+tabs)..
+If you do like stacked tabs, try out Pane Relief, for more hotkeys for navigating tabs and panes and Cycle through Panes.
 - Checklist - see Tasks 2 bullets up
 - Editor Syntax Highlight - Doesn't change Shell or Rust syntax highlighting, so I uninstalled it.
 Not sure what languages it does affect.
 - Day Planner - UI candy.
 I would only schedule meetings, scheduling my day like the app seems to me a fiddly act in optimistic futility
 - Emoji toolbar - I use an operating system-wide emoji selector; if you don't have one, this might be useful.
 - Copy Button for Code blocks - Deprecated; this exists as a default feature
 - Annotator - I don't annotate pdfs or epubs from obsidian, but if I did, I might use this
 - [Google Calendar](obsidian://show-plugin?id=google-calendar) - Poke your google calendar, from Obsidian.
 May be useful for taking notes for specific meetings, updating your calendar from Obsidian, displaying your calendar from within a journal files, at the cost of losing at least a half hour to the angry god that is the Google Cloud Platform.
 - Note Refactor - An upgrade to default Note Composer, but I would typically rather just copy/cut-paste for breaking notes up.
+- [Obsidian Charts](obsidian://show-plugin?id=obsidian-charts) - Create charts.
+Not a lot of setup, the popup on `Insert New Chart`, and `Create Chart from Table` are pretty self-explanatory, but I'm not that interested in charts from Obsidian metadata usually.
 - Recent Files - UI candy, but not as bad as some of the others.
 Still, I wouldn't use this much.
 - Obsidian Icon Folder - Icon UI candy, not for me
 - Advanced Obsidian URI - I'm not actually sure how I would use this, but it seems likely too fiddly for me.